nfriedly/node-log-fs-writes/README.md

 ## Usage

-Include this at the top of your main app.js/server/js/whatever file
+Include this at the top of your main app.js/server.js/whatever file

 ```js
 require('log-fs-writes');
 ```

-Any time a `fs.*` write method is called, you'll get console output similar to:
+Any time a `fs.*` write method is called, you'll get console output similar to this:

 ```
 fs.writeFileSync(myfile.txt, file contents)